ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Computer Networking (how computers across the world communicate)
 - I found it interesting
 - Easy homework and exams
-- Must take for CompE's
+- A Must take for Comp E's
 &nbsp;

 #### ECE 597SD
 - Embedded System Designs
 - If you liked JDP, take this class
+- No Exams
 - Only homework is to review a paper and answer questions on it
 - Projects were to read a paper and give a presentation about it
 - Like in Junior Year Writing, most engineers cannot public speak, so if you can talk, you should be golden
-- Project was pretty cool, you are given equipment and a unique research question to replicate; I embedded information over sound
+- Project was pretty cool, you are given equipment and a unique research question to replicate; [I embedded information over sound](https://colefeely6.github.io/projects/project-chime/)
 &nbsp;